pderichs/kalkulator/README.md

 # TODO

-- BUG: Cell content should not be drawn outside of cells
 - REFA: pens and brushes and some scroll related functions are duplicated atm
 - FEAT: Undo
 - FEAT: Redo